erroronline1/caro/readme.md

 ### Risk management
 The risk management supports describing risks according to ISO 14971 and in accordance to [DGIHV](https://www.dgihv.org) proposals.
 Identified risks, that may have to be taken into account for any process are defined within the [language file](#customisation) (also see [here](#runtime-variables)).

+As required with ISO 14971 you can describe characteristics for medical devices and applicable risks.
+Since the DGIHV fortunately decided defining characteristics and risks on a group of medical devices (e.g. prostheses and orthoses in general) as reasonable, all evaluations are based and grouped by a process.
-You are supposed to track a cause and effect, recognize a probability and damage, describe measures, reevaluate probability and damage, do a risk-benefit assessment and define remaining measures.
+Furthermore you are supposed to track a cause and effect, recognize a probability and damage, describe measures, reevaluate probability and damage, do a risk-benefit assessment and define remaining measures.
 The form displays a message whether the risk (before and after measure) passes the acceptance level threshold as defined within [config.ini](#runtime-variables).
 The threshold is the product of probability times damage according to their position within the language files lists for risk.probabilities and risk.damages.
 This method is the most practical way of an algorithmic processing and highlighting of acceptance levels.
+To proof your regulatory compliance you can link any of your documents containing measures as defined.

-Entries are not persistent but can be exported if desired through the [audit module](#audit).
+Entries are persistent and can be exported if desired through the [audit module](#audit).
 Available entries store and display the user name and date of the last edit.

 ![risk screenshot](http://toh.erroronline.one/caro/risks.png)